-Smudging is a term taken from the Native American Indian tradition and refers to the use of herbs and gums to purify and bless people and places.
+Smudging is a term taken from the Native American tradition and refers to the use of herbs and gums to purify and bless people and places.
 Versions of this practise abound in many other cultures throughout time, where sacred places and temples were commonly purified with herbs common to the local area.
 For example the ancient Greeks used Hyssop to clear out unwanted energy from their temples, while the ancient Celts used Mugwort.
 In Native American traditions several plants are used for smudging such as White Sage, Taos Sage, Sweet Grass and Cedarwood (Virginia).

 Incense itself has long been used in sacred ceremony, purification rituals and religious rites.